-Tokyo – Mt.
-Fuji – Nagoya – Ise – Nara
+Tokyo – Yokohama – Mt.
+Fuji – Magome Samurai Village

 Check in at Los Angeles Airport (LAX) to Tokyo.
 An AV Travel tour leader will assist and escort travelers throughout the trip.

-Depart to Nagoya, as the castle town of the Owari, one of the three branches of the ruling Tokugawa family during the Edo Period.
-On the way, stop to visit Magome Samurai Village.
+Depart to Nagoya, an important industrial hub, the home city of many big companies such as Honda Motor Company, Roland Corporation, Kawai Pianos, Yamaha, Sony, Suzuki Motor… On the way, stop to visit Magome Samurai Village.
 A walk though Magome-juku will transport you back to the Edo period, some 300 years ago.
 The area is known internationally as a place that retains the particular atmosphere of old Japanese posting stations.
 Visitors can hike a portion of the Nakasendo from Magome to Tsumago.
 This scenic trail is especially popular among overseas visitors who seek an authentic experience of traditional life.
-Visit Toyota Kaikan Museum exhibits Toyota’s latest technology on environment, safety, and manufacturing, as well as new Toyota and Lexus models.
+Visit the Toyota Kaikan Museum, where Toyota displays its new models and technologies to the public and periodically holds robot shows.
+(B/L/D)

+Continue to visit Todaiji Temple, once one of the powerful Seven Great Temples and still houses the world’s largest bronze statue of the Buddha Vairocana.
+We will also stop by Nara Deer Park before moving on to Kyoto.
+Kyoto was Japan’s capital city from 794 to 1868 before the title was given to Tokyo city.
+For 12 centuries in history, Kyoto witnessed all the rise and fall of Japan.
 At the heart of Kyoto lies Gion, the center of the city’s art.
 Gion is the most charming in the early evening, when the lanterns are lit and Geishas and Maikos flit about the back streets on their way to their appointments.
+(B/L/D)